rockroman/CI_PP2_TG/README.md

 ### Ideal User

 - Anyone with musical interest
-- People who want's to be entertained and challenged at the same time
+- People who want to be entertained and challenged at the same time
-- Any user who besides intersting and fun contents has desire to learn something
+- Any user who besides interesting and fun content has desire to learn something